Jose Clemente Zulueta

-Jose Clemente Zulueta (1876–1904) was a Filipino writer, Philippine Revolution historian and bibliographer.
+José Clemente Zulueta y Estrada (November 23, 1876 – September 10, 1904) was a Filipino writer, Philippine Revolution historian and bibliographer.
 Together with General Mamerto Natividad, he wrote the proclamation entitled "To The Brave Sons of the Philippines", which called for the expulsion of the friars from the Philippines.
 He chronicled the Philippine Revolution and was later appointed Collecting Librarian for the insular government by the Philippine Commission.
 He favored the rewriting of Philippine history, giving importance to the indigenous element (elemento indígena).

 Early life

-Jose Clemente Zulueta, was born in Paco, Manila on November 23, 1876.
+José Clemente Zulueta, was born in Paco, Manila on November 23, 1876.
 His mother died five days after his birth and his father died while he was still a child.
 Orphaned at a very young age, he was raised by Agustin de la Rosa and Juliana Estrada.
-The couple raised him as their own and gave him the nickname, “Peping”.
+The couple raised him as their own and gave him the nickname, "Peping".
 They enrolled him at the old College of San Antonio de Padua and in Ateneo Municipal, where he obtained his Bacheller en Artes.
 He took up law at the University of Santo Tomas where he achieved literary celebrity status as a weaver of exquisite Spanish verses.
 His poem Afectos a la Virgen was awarded third prize in 1895 with a lirio de plata (silver lily) by the Academia Bibliografico Mariana of Lerida, Spain.
 It was published in Revista Catolica de Filipina, VII, no. 5, March 1, 1896.
 During his student days, he organized a study group among his friends with whom he expounded on philosophy, arithmetic and algebra, ethics, rhetoric and poetry.
 He frequently attended the entresuelo meetings of young students like Cecilio Apostol, Fernando Ma.
 Guerrero, Rafael Palma, Jose Abreau, among others, to where discussions on literature and social issues took place.